 This phrase is about how the Yajiro, the second oldest brother in the family, got a bit angry.
 It takes the common way of saying to get angry, which is literally “stomach stands up”.
 It extends the literal meaning and says Yajiro would never make anything laying down stand up, so even going out of his way to stand up his sideways stomach was a pain, so he gradually just calmly let it slide.
 This is just one example of the way Morimi creatively plays with words in his writing.

-On another note, I was surprised that the reason Tanukis like Christmas is because they perceive it as meaningless, and they enjoy the lights and Kentucky Fried Chicken.
-In America, even people who are not in awe that God came to earth as a baby to carry out his plan of redemption usually know that Christmas is a celebration of Jesus’s birthday, which is a very influential event in history, whether you believe it happened or not.
+On another note, I was surprised that the reason the Tanukis like Christmas is because they perceive it as meaningless, and they enjoy the lights and Kentucky Fried Chicken.
+In America, even people who are not in awe that God came to earth as a baby to carry out his plan of redemption usually know that Christmas is a celebration of Jesus’s birthday, which is a very influential event in Western history, whether you believe it happened or not.

 This emphasized for me how unfamiliar and foreign the Gospel still is in Japan.
 However, a few chapters later I was surprised to see a reference to splitting the Red Sea, which comes from the book of Exodus in the Bible, where God parted the waters so his people could flee from the Egyptian army who was chasing them.
 I always find it interesting to see how the Bible is referenced in Japanese novels.